-One night at the Berkshire Museum, Pittsfield MA
+One night at the Woodstock Playhouse, Woodstock NY

-Ted Rosenthal is one of the leading jazz pianists of his generation, actively touring worldwide with his trio, as a soloist, and in various configurations.
-Winner of the 1988 Thelonious Monk International Jazz Piano Competition, he has performed with many jazz greats, including Gerry Mulligan, Art Farmer, Phil Woods, Bob Brookmeyer, and James Moody.
-He last appeared in the Berkshires in the summer of 2017, when he presented a centennial tribute to Thelonious Monk, in Lee.
-His original long-form composition, “Images of Monk,” drew a standing ovation.
+Ted Rosenthal is one of the leading jazz pianists of his generation.
+He actively tours worldwide with his trio, as a soloist, and has performed with many jazz greats, including Gerry Mulligan, Art Farmer, Phil Woods, Bob Brookmeyer, and James Moody.